tommyhpham02/ResumeBuilder-CS3300-/README.md

       ```bash
      update-database
      ```
-   - If you can not find the Package manager Console, use tools->Nu Get Package Manager->Package Manager Consol.
+       >If you can not find the Package manager Console, use tools->Nu Get Package Manager->Package Manager Consol.
+   - Now the database is set up and ready to be used.

 ### 4. Run the Angular Application